BiljanaKotev/NFT-preview-card-component/README.md

 ### What I learned

 I learned that I need to add a height property to my flex container in order to center it vertically.
+I learned that align-self property will only work on a direct child element.
+I learned how to work with an svg.
+I learned how to overlay a div on top of a div and showcase it on a hover state.

 ### Continued development